16 Best Tools for Writers to Build a Profitable Writing Business in 2026

 10. FreshBooks: Invoicing Built for Writers Who Bill by the Hour

 FreshBooks is accounting and invoicing software that works well for freelance writers who bill hourly, track expenses, and need professional invoices with automated payment reminders.
-The built-in time tracker connects logged hours directly to invoice line items, which eliminates the manual calculation step.
+The built-in time tracker connects logged hours directly to invoice line items, eliminating manual calculation.

-When FreshBooks makes more sense than free invoicing tools: Writers who handle 10+ invoices per month, bill in multiple currencies, or need expense categorization and profit/loss reports benefit from FreshBooks.
-The automated late payment reminders alone recover revenue.
-A study by FreshBooks found that invoices with automated reminders get paid 2x faster than those without.
+When FreshBooks makes more sense than free invoicing tools: Writers handling 10+ invoices per month, billing in multiple currencies, or needing expense categorization and profit/loss reports benefit from FreshBooks.
+Automated late payment reminders alone tend to recover revenue that otherwise sits in 60+ day buckets.

 Key features: